Dog Soldiers (film): Home media

 Dog Soldiers was released on DVD in the U.S. in November 2002 by 20th Century Fox Home Entertainment.

 A Blu-ray edition (including a single-disc edition and a double-disc edition with a DVD copy) was released by First Look Studios on 5 May 2009, available only in the U.S. and Canada.

 Due to the low quality of the original Blu-ray transfer, Shout!
 Factory worked hand in hand with director Neil Marshall to create a brand-new Blu-ray transfer for Dog Soldiers in a release titled Dog Soldiers: Collector's Edition, which was released on 23 June 2015.
 It was a two-disc set including a brand-new Blu-ray and a DVD copy with a new cover.
 This edition is only available in the U.S. (Region A).
 However, the original negative wasn't located at the time of the making of this release, and Shout!
 Factory had to rely on two original cinema prints, whose visual qualities are limited.

 On 14 March 2019, with the original negative finally located, the German company Koch Media released the movie on video in a package including the movie, restored in 4K from the negative, on DVD, Blu-ray and UHD.

 Another 4K restoration was announced by Vertigo Releasing in 2020, with a digital release on 12 October 2020 and a limited edition Blu-ray was slated for release by Second Sight Films following in February 2021 but pushed back to August 2022 when access to the negative was gained and fx shots were interposed.

+Second Sight released a limited edition 4K Ultra HD box set in May 2022. as well as a Standard Edition 4K UHD set and a Blu-ray release.